 Flags of America: ACLU's heavy typographic campaign is as powerful as it gets

-ypography for social change is on top in Typeroom’s agenda and Montreal-based art director Anjela Freyja is a talented individual fighting for a better world.
-Freyja is a creative force to reckon with in an ongoing effort to combine art with activism -aka activism- and her “Flags of America” campaign for ACLU is her design-forward solution for immigration advocacy.
+Typography for social change is on top in Typeroom’s agenda and Montreal-based art director Anjela Freyja is a talented individual fighting for a better world.
+Freyja is a creative force to reckon with in an ongoing effort to combine art with activism -aka artivism- and her “Flags of America” campaign for ACLU is her design-forward solution for immigration advocacy.